rileyroxx/pdsnd_github/README.md

 ### Description
 A Project to investigate bikeshare use in major US cities.
 Created entirely in Python.
+The project allows a user to select the data they want to see based on user inputs.
+The user inputs are then used to filter the dataframe to split out the data they want to see.
+The user will then be able to see data such as most popular station, average age of user, average trip duration etc.

 ### Files used
 bikeshare.py